 Crabtree-Hartman is a graduate of Tulane University School of Medicine in New Orleans and trained in immunology at the Institute of Medical Sciences at the University of Tokyo.
 She completed a neurology residency at UCLA Medical Center and a neurobehavior fellowship at Tulane.
 At UCSF, she was a National Multiple Sclerosis Society clinical fellow prior to joining the faculty in 2006.
 Crabtree is a member of the American Academy of Neurology, American Medical Association and a board member of the Northern California Chapter of the National Multiple Sclerosis Society.
-She is an assistant clinical professor of neurology at UCSF.
+She is an associate clinical professor of neurology at UCSF.

 Multiple Sclerosis Center